ViniciosLugli/todo-list-example/README.md

 # ToDo List Example

+The project is a simple ToDo list application that allows users to create, read, update, and delete tasks.
+It includes user registration and authentication using HTTP Basic Auth.
+Provide by a RESTful API implemented in [Rust](https://www.rust-lang.org/pt-BR) and a mobile dashboard using [Flutter](https://flutter.dev/).

+This repository consists of two main components: a `backend API` implemented in [Rust](https://www.rust-lang.org/pt-BR) and a `frontend dashboard` using [Flutter](https://flutter.dev/).

+## API Component (api/)

-This project implements a simple ToDo list API in Rust using `TcpListener` to handle HTTP requests without a framework.
+This api implements a simple ToDo list API in [Rust](https://www.rust-lang.org/pt-BR) using `TcpListener` to handle HTTP requests without a framework.
 The application can run synchronously or asynchronously, determined by cargo features.
 It uses `Arc<Mutex<T>>` for thread-safe state management and supports basic HTTP authentication along with CRUD operations for tasks associated with user accounts.
 The project is containerized with Docker for adaptable deployment and documented using Swagger and Insomnia.

-## Features
+### Features

 -   Create, Read, Update, Delete (CRUD) operations on ToDo tasks.
 -   User registration and authentication using HTTP Basic Auth.